Creating RSS Feeds

 ** "URL" - Destination feed URL.

-If you have this tag, some browsers add a special icon, which is a link to your RSS feed, located in the right corner of the address bar.
+When your site contains this meta tag, some browsers add a special icon, which is a link to your RSS feed, located in the right corner of the address bar.

 What social networks are supported by Mysitemapgenerator?

-Mysitemapgenerator supports Twitter, Youtube, VK and Reddit.
-Only public content is available for indexing.
+Mysitemapgenerator supports Youtube, VK, Reddit, and Pinterest.
+Please note that only public content is available for crawling and importing.